danielmamay/grokking/README.md

 # Grokking

+An implementation of the OpenAI 'Grokking: Generalization Beyond Overfitting on Small Algorithmic Datasets' paper in PyTorch.

 ### References

-A re-implementation of the OpenAI grokking paper.

 Code: